diggsweden/.github/profile/README.md

 The Open Source software behind Sweden Connect.

 ## :vulcan_salute: Friends

+- **asom**
+A Swedish collaborative forum among various government agencies, created with the aim of promoting practical releases, contributions, and collaboration regarding Open Source solutions.

 - [NOSAD (in Swedish only)](https://nosad.se)
 Network for Open Source and Data in the public sector.